ceschini/memcached/docs/CLIP/survey/survey.md

 ## Research Protocol

 After establishing a viable search string for a specific database, the results will be collected, further filtered based on 1) title, 2) abstract, and finally, 3) three pass approach.
-After the collection and filtering of papers, a final filtering of duplicates will be performe
+After the collection and filtering of papers, a final filtering of duplicates will be performed